• Skip to primary navigation

 • Salt to taste

-• Optional: 2 tablespoons parsley or cilantro for garnish, extra lemon wedges, and rice or bread on the side
+• Optional: parsley or cilantro for garnish (fresh or dried), extra lemon wedges, and rice or bread on the side

 Instructions

 1. Heat a stockpot over medium heat for 2 minutes.
-Add the 2 tablespoons olive oil, onion, and carrot, and cook, stirring occasionally, until they have shrunk in size and softened significantly (about 8 to 10 minutes).
+Add about 2 Tbsp olive oil, onion, and carrot, and cook, stirring occasionally, until they have softened, but not caramelized (about 8 to 10 minutes).

-2. Push the onions and carrots to the side of the pot and add to the center the 1 tablespoon olive oil, garlic, coriander, turmeric, cumin, and fenugreek.
+2. Push the onions and carrots to the side of the pot and add to the center about 1 Tbsp olive oil as well as the garlic and curry powder.
 Stir the center for about 1 minute over medium heat, and then stir everything together.

 3. Add the lentils and stock to the pot and bring everything to a boil over high heat.
-Once it comes to a boil, taste the stock and add some salt if necessary.** Reduce heat to low, and simmer for 15 minutes, until the lentils are still whole, but very soft and slightly falling apart.
-If you prefer smooth lentil soup, you can purée it with an immersion blender.
+Once it comes to a boil, taste the stock and add some salt if necessary.*** Reduce heat to low, and simmer for 15 minutes, until the lentils are still whole, but very soft and slightly falling apart.
+Optionally purée with an immersion blender (or in a regular blender using this technique) until silky smooth.

 4. Stir in the lemon juice right before serving.
-Optionally, garnish with parsley or cilantro, and serve with lemon wedges and rice/bread on the side.
+Optionally, garnish with parsley or cilantro, and serve with lemon wedges and rice or bread on the side.

 Notes